-Driving is considered a privilege and not a right.
-The California Dept. of Motor Vehicles may try and suspend or revoke your driver’s license for various reasons.
+Driving is considered a privilege and not a legal right.
+The California Dept. of Motor Vehicles, the issuing agency for all drivers licenses in the state, may try and suspend or revoke your driver's license for various reasons.
 However, the DMV cannot suspend or revoke your license without giving you an opportunity for a hearing.
 This is a due process right, and this is where Jeffrey Kaloustian can really help preserve your license.

-If you have had problems involving your ability to drive, no matter what the circumstances, the Department of Motor Vehicles (DMV) may have a hearing about whether or not to revoke your driver’s license.
-If a hearing has been scheduled, you need the assistance of a competent and dedicated attorney like Jeffrey Kaloustian who will help you retain your driving privileges.
+If you have had problems involving your ability to drive, no matter what the circumstances, the Department of Motor Vehicles (DMV) may have a hearing about whether or not to revoke your driver's license.
+If a hearing has been scheduled, the assistance of a competent and dedicated attorney like Jeffrey Kaloustian can lead to you retaining your driving privileges.

 Some of the types of hearings where he has successfully defeated a proposed DMV suspension include: